cthulhustig/autojimmy/README.md

 On macOS, libcairo can be installed using the brew package manager.
 1. Follow the instructions here to install brew https://brew.sh/
 2. Open a terminal or command prompt.
-3. Run the following command to install libcairo:
+3. Run the following command:
    ```
    brew install cairo
    ```